 Previous and current research

 One of the most daunting obstacles in biomedicine is the complex nature of most phenotypes (including cancer, diabetes, heart disease and some rare diseases) due to interactions between multiple genetic variants and environmental influences.
 A central challenge is to understand how genetic and environmental perturbations affect health, wellness and disease.
 Our research is directed at understanding such complex traits.
-To do so, we develop novel genomic approaches to study the molecular processes that link genotype to phenotype, identify the causal underlying factors, and quantify their contributions.
+To do so, we develop novel genomic approaches to study the molecular processes that link genotype to phenotype, to identify the causal underlying factors, and to quantify their contributions.
 We investigate inter-individual variation at the level of the genome, transcriptome, and proteome, which we integrate with higher-level phenotypes.
 Our projects are mainly in the following areas:

 Disease models: Using multiple model systems, primarily yeast and human cells, we have characterised the genetic and cellular processes affected in certain diseases and assessed potential therapeutic strategies.
 We apply personalised functional genomics to study diseases in patient-derived cells using systematic and targeted approaches to unravel mechanisms and discover novel treatments (see video).
 We also develop point-of-care biosensors that monitor an individual’s health and facilitate early disease diagnosis and intervention, even before symptoms set in.

 Future projects and goals

 Using novel algorithms, we aim to identify causal intervention points from multi-omic datasets to modulate phenotypes of interest, including those associated with diseases.
 We are expanding our studies of transcriptional regulation through targeted investigations of the functional consequences of complex transcriptome architecture and its contributions to single-cell heterogeneity.
 Ultimately, by integrating genome technologies, biomedical engineering and computational modelling, we aim to uncover the molecular features of health and enable personalised and preventative medicine.

 Our lab operates in an integrated manner across sites in Heidelberg, Germany, and at Stanford University in the US.